bharatnainani/sftp-server/bash-script/README.md

 # Bash Script

 ## Overview
-This bash script will read the first 20 characters of the uploaded files, store it, and then delete the file . we can use AWS BATCH for running cron job for this script
+This bash script will read the first 20 characters of the uploaded files, store it, and then delete the file.
+We can use AWS BATCH for running cron job for this script

 ## How to create your own key pair
 ```